OWASP/Docker-Security/D01 - Secure User Mapping.md

 It is important to run your microservice with the least privilege possible.

-Never use the `--privileged` flag.
+First of all: Never use the `--privileged` flag.
 It gives all so-called capabilities (see D04) to the container and it can access host devices (`/dev`) including disks, and also has access to the `/sys` and `/proc` filesystem.
 And with a little work the container can even load kernel modules on the host [2].
 The good thing is that containers are per default unprivileged.
 You would have to configure them explicitly to run privileged.

 However still running your microservice under a different user as root requires configuration.
 You need to configure your mini distribution of your container to both contain a user (and maybe a group) and your service needs to make use of this user and group.